gkostal/attestation/sgx.attest.sample/readme.md

     1. ```make run```
     1. This runs the application in four different enclave configurations to generate four different remote quotes.
 You should see four new files created in the ```../quotes``` directory.
 1. To build, run and validate the JSON files with the MAA service do the following:
-    1. ```cd validatequotes```
+    1. ```cd validatequotes.core```
     1. ```./runall.sh```
     1. This builds and runs the validation application against the four different JSON files produced earlier.
     1. The runall.sh script assumes you have access to the tradewinds.us.test.attest.azure.net attestation provider.
-If you don't, edit the [runall.sh](./validatequotes/runall.sh#L5) script to reference your attestation provider.
+If you don't, edit the [runall.sh](./validatequotes.core/runall.sh#L5) script to reference your attestation provider.

 The four different JSON files are:
 * *enclave.info.debug.json* - debugging enabled